 If you are planning on staying in Japan, it’s always helpful to try and learn some of the language.
 Most of the essentials can be learned from your run of the mill phrase books and can get you around on your trip.
 But, what if you’re staying here long term?
 What if you want to travel somewhere with little to no English?
 Well, you are going to have to learn more than what’s in that phrase book!
 Lots of people opt to take Japanese language classes.
 These can be great and will really help you improve, but not everyone has the time or the money to do this.
 So instead, you decide you want to teach yourself Japanese!
 But how?
 This can seem a very daunting task to undertake, but it can be done!
 Here are my top tips, and too resources for doing just that!

-The first thing you absolutely have to leave, before anything else, is hiragana and katakana.
+The first thing you absolutely have to learn, before anything else, is hiragana and katakana.
 These are the characters used to write Japanese.
 Not learning these first will make the rest of your study much harder.
 Every Japanese course will tackle these monsters first, and you should too!

 Recommended resource: Dr. Moku’s hiragana and katana apps (iOS and android).